 Ichabod opened the front door at the sound of a knock.
 Standing on the porch was a chubby woman with spectacles and straight, dull brown hair that went to her shoulders.
 She stared coldly at Ichabod, who seemed to light up when he saw her.

 "Hannah!"
 He exclaimed, stepping out onto the porch to meet her.
 "I haven't seen you in years!
 How are you?"

 "I have some news for you.
 I heard you were here, so…" Hannah glanced around and shrugged.
 "I've hired a coach and can't stay long."

 "Oh."
 Ichabod closed the door and turned back to his friend.
-The ghost of a cold smile sat on her blotchy face, but it didn't seem to reach her dull, emotionless hazel eyes.
+A cold smile sat on her blotchy face, but it didn't seem to reach her eyes.

 "Come."
 She said.
 "Take a walk with me."
-She turned on her heel and stepped off the porch, motioning for Ichabod to follow.
+She turned on her heel and stepped off the porch, motioning for him to follow.

 Ichabod shivered as Hannah began to lead him in the direction of the woods.
 She walked at a brisk pace and it was difficult for him to keep up.

 "Hannah?"
 He called after her.
 "Aren't these the Western Woods?"

 "Possibly."
 Hannah replied blankly, turning and casting an emotionless gaze towards Ichabod, making him fidget nervously.
 She turned back, lifted her skirts, and began to walk.